rance-muhammitz/hello-world/README.md

 I've been editing since I was five months old.
 At that time I made a lot of typos.

-Now as I grew old the number of 'em has decreased but the number of changes increased dramatically.
+Now as I grew older the number of 'em has decreased but the number of changes increased dramatically.
 So, over all, the absolute numbers of typos should be constant.

 It's even a number you can calculate any time here on earth (mars may be different).